Science

 INTENT

-At Stanley Park Junior School, we recognise the important role science plays in our everyday lives, today and for the future.
-Children have a natural curiosity about the world around them and we endeavour to develop skills associated with scientific enquiry in order to foster these interests.
-These include questioning, research, observation and evaluation.
 Our science lessons involve children getting hands-on with experiments and investigations to ensure they are not only fulfilling their own curiosities and questions, but also enjoying their learning and increasing their enthusiasm for the subject and their own findings.
 The children are constantly encouraged to use scientific vocabulary that has been built upon as topics are revisited during their primary school experience.
 This increases their confidence and prepares them for their next stage of education and life experiences.

 IMPLEMENTATION

-Subject Leader: Sally Fox
+Subject Leader: Sally Barney